breatheco-de/content/src/content/lesson/learn-bootstrap-4.md

 title: "Getting to know Bootstrap 4"
 subtitle: "After decades of struggling, one guy had the idea of creating a basic CSS Stylesheet to be used as the base of any website, enabling everyone to do a lot of stuff in just a few lines!

-Today, it is almost stupid, and, also impossible to think about doing a website without a CSS framework like Bootstrap."
+Today, it is almost stupid, and, also impossible to think about doing a website without a CSS framework like Bootstrap 4 ."

 cover: "https://ucarecdn.com/4cc6fa0b-2530-4052-aa7e-8dac03788ac3/"
 textColor: "white"